Two words, more than any others, helped to spark the organic revolution in farming:

 the late 2000s slowed that trend dramatically in some countries, though things have

-picked up again as the world economy has gradually recovered.
-In 2015,
+picked up again as the world economy has gradually recovered:

-organic food people buy is somewhat lower (around 4 percent of all food sales in the United States are organic as of 2011) .
+organic food people buy is somewhat lower (over 4 percent of all food sales in the United States were organic

 Why isn't all farming organic?